How to Grow Mustard Greens: Planting & Harvesting Spicy Garden Greens

 About Mustard Greens

 While many people lump them in as “greens,” mustard greens are quite different from collards or kale.
 Mustard greens are known botanically as Brassica juncea.
-An annual, they grow, flower, seed, and die all in one year.
-They are hardy annuals, meaning they can take some cold temperatures, and their flavor is best if grown as a spring or fall crop.
+As an annual plant, it will flower, seed, and die all in one year.

 Planting